icinganalysis/icinganalysis.github.io/content/NACA-TN-2569.md

 ## Citations

-NACA-TN-2569 is one of the three NACA TN's cited directly in Appendix C of the FAA icing regulations, chapter 25 [^7].
+NACA-TN-2569 is one of the three NACA TN's cited directly in Appendix C of the FAA icing regulations, chapter 25 [^2].

 An online search (scholar.google.com) found 45 citations for
 NACA-TN-2529.

 ## Notes
 [^1]: Hacker, Paul T., and Dorsch, Robert G.: A Summary of Meteorological Conditions Associated with Aircraft Icing and a Proposed Method of Selecting Design Criterions for Ice-Protection Equipment.
 NACA-TN-2569, 1951.
+[^2]: 14 CFR 25 Appendix C (updated periodically) [https://www.ecfr.gov/current/title-14/chapter-I/subchapter-C/part-25/appendix-Appendix%20C%20to%20Part%2025](https://www.ecfr.gov/current/title-14/chapter-I/subchapter-C/part-25/appendix-Appendix%20C%20to%20Part%2025)